 2: Protection From Heat Damage

-Along those same lines, install a weave with a closure or frontal piece can enable you to use the heat tools at any time.
+Along those same lines, installing a weave with a closure or frontal piece can enable you to use the heat tools at any time.
 You do not have to worry about temperature settings or how many times you run your flat iron through because it is not your real hair.

 So don't let the steam from the shower rain on your parade.
 Hair Weaves bundles are perfect for the woman looking for a super sleek style on a daily basis.